 Federal Work Study Program Information

 Your work-study award amount listed on your award notification is the maximum you may earn during the academic year.
-This is not a guarantee that you will earn this amount, but rather it is a reasonable estimate of what you should be able to earn.
+This is not a guarantee that you will earn this amount.
+It is a reasonable estimate of what you should be able to earn.

 If for some reason you are denied employment by three or more departments and/or have difficulties finding a job, please contact the Financial Aid office.

 The Department of Education requires that a minimum of 7% of the funds provided for Federal Work-Study be used for Community Service programs.
 Based on current funding, approximately 23 placements fulfill this requirement.